SRB measures and Young towers for surface diffeomorphisms: Young towers: Theorem

 \section{Young towers: Theorem \ref{thm:existsY}}

 Our strategy for producing the SRB measure in Theorem \ref{thm:existsSRB} consists of a new technique for the construction of a \emph{Young tower}.
-The latter has a non-trivial geometric and dynamical structure and it is rather remarkable that its existence can be deduced using only a nice, fat, strongly recurrent set.
+The latter has a non-trivial geometric and dynamical structure and it is rather remarkable that its existence can be deduced using only a nice regular set that is Lebesgue-strongly recurrent.